revilowaldow/IDPC-GoS-Obsidian/Session Notes/2022 11 26 - Temple Tunnels.md

 #### Scrying on Primewater

 Next slave trade to come with the next delivery of either Lumber or Textiles.
-This info is likely corroborated in what’s assumed to be [[Gellan Primewater|Primewater]]’s ledger which he has hidden in a secret vault behind a painting of a ship in the office in his house which appears to be magically opened and closed by whispering the word ‘[[Morrigan]]’.
+This info is likely corroborated in what’s assumed to be [[Gellan Primewater|Primewater]]’s ledger which he has hidden in a secret vault behind a painting of a ship in a bedroom in his house which appears to be magically opened and closed by whispering the word ‘[[Morrigan]]’.

 #### Plan to take down Primewater